gammasoft71/xtd/tools/xtdc-gui/README.md

 * First step choose "Create a new project" button.
 * Choose your project template then click to "Next" button
-* Choose the name for your new project and the path where the project will be create, and finaly click "Create button" to create it.
+* Choose the name for your new project and the path where the project will be created, and finally click the "Create button" to create it.

 ## Windows :